Newark, New Jersey: Local

 The city is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council Plan C form of local government, which became effective as of July 1, 1954, after the voters of the city of Newark passed a referendum held on November 3, 1953.
 The city is one of 79 municipalities (of the 564) statewide that use this form of government.
-The governing body consists of the mayor and the City Council, who are elected concurrently on a non-partisan basis to four-year terms of office at the May municipal election.
+The governing body consists of a mayor and municipal council, who are elected concurrently on a non-partisan basis to four-year terms of office at the May municipal election.
 The mayor is directly elected by the residents of Newark.
-The city council comprises nine members, with one council member from each of the city's five wards and four council members who are elected on an at-large basis.
+The municipal council comprises nine members, with one council member from each of the city's five wards and four council members who are elected on an at-large basis.
 The structure of the council was established after a 1953 referendum, in which more than 65% of voters approved a change from a five-member commission.

-As of 2025, the mayor of Newark is Ras Baraka, who is serving a third term of office ending on June 30, 2026.
+As of July 2026, the Mayor of Newark is Ras Baraka, who is serving a third term of office, which ends June 30, 2030.
 Baraka first took office as the city's 40th mayor on July 1, 2014.
-Members of Newark's Municipal Council are Council President C. Lawrence Crump (at-large), Patrick O. Council (South Ward), Carlos M. Gonzalez (at-large), Dupré L. Kelly (West Ward), Luis A. Quintana (at-large), Anibal Ramos Jr. (North Ward), Louise Scott-Rountree (at-large) and Michael J. Silva (East Ward), all serving concurrent terms of office ending June 30, 2026; the Central Ward seat is vacant.
+Members of Newark's Municipal Council are Council President Luis A. Quintana (at-large), Amina Bey (Central Ward), Patrick O. Council (South Ward), C. Lawrence Crump (at-large), Donna Jackson (at-large), Dupré L. Kelly (West Ward), Anibal Ramos Jr. (North Ward), Louise Scott-Rountree (at-large) and Michael J. Silva (East Ward), all serving concurrent terms of office ending June 30, 2030.

-The Central Ward seat that had been held by LaMonica McIver has been vacant since September 2024, when she took office to represent New Jersey's 10th congressional district; as the vacancy was not filled within 30 days after her resignation, the seat will remain vacant until the November 2025 general election, when voters will choose a candidate to serve the remainder of the term of office.
+The Central Ward seat that had been held by LaMonica McIver became vacant in September 2024, when she took office to represent New Jersey's 10th congressional district; as the vacancy was not filled within 30 days after her resignation, the seat remained vacant until the November 2025 general election, when voters chose a candidate to serve the remainder of the term of office in a special election.
+Running with the support of McIver and Mayor Ras Baraka, Amina Bey (with 39.4% of the vote) edged out Gayle Chaneyfield Jenkins (38.2%) by less than a hundred votes in the November 2025 general election to win the vacant seat.